Faithful-Resource-Pack/Docs/src/routes/pages/dungeons/items-tutorial.md

 <h3 id="-what-if-i-dont-have-a-3rd-button-mousenumpad">* What if I don't have a 3rd button mouse/numpad?</h3>

-> you can skip this part if you've got a normal keyboard & mouse.
+> You can skip this part if you've got a normal keyboard & mouse.

 That's no problem!
 Blender allows you to emulate both of these, allowing you to access the controls you need.
 Here's how to do it: